ministryofjustice/peoplefinder/README.md

 gem install eventmachine -v 1.0.5 -- --with-cppflags=-I/usr/local/opt/openssl/include

+# if you encounter issues with the bundler version
+# for example if you have a later version installed in this ruby,
+# add _1.14.6_ to the following commands e.g.:
+# `bundle _1.14.6_`
 bundle
 bundle exec rake db:setup
 bundle exec rake peoplefinder:db:reload # includes demo data